epfl-lara/stainless/resourcebounds.rst

 Importing Inferred Bounds
 -------------------------
-The `leon web <http://leon.epfl.ch>`_ interface allows importing the inferred resource bounds and correctness invariants (if any), automatically into the program.
+The `leon web <http://leon.epfl.ch>`_ interface allows importing the inferred resource bounds and correctness invariants (if any) automatically into the program.
 To do so, click on a tick mark on the right pane, and choose `import all invariants`.
 Once all invariants have been imported, the verification phase will get initiated, which may serve to cross check the results.